JoniRinta-Kahila/portfolioproject/docs/sass.md

         * ```import SomeExampleComponent from './components/example/someExampleComponent';```
     * Now you can use this new component, just like HTML!
         * in App.tsx, place ``<SomeExampleComponent />`` between divs.
+3. Now you can check the results, run command ``npm run start``again

 <h4>HTML</h4>